DDtMM/angular-signal-generators/README.md

 ### tweenSignal

 This was directly inspired by Svelte's *tweened* function.
 When the signal value is change, the observed value slowly morphs over time.
 So if the original value was **1** and the next value was set to **5**, then the observed value will be something like *1*, *1.512*, *2.12*, *2.6553*, *3* over a set duration.

+## Utilities

+### signalToIterator

+Converts a signal to an AsyncIterator.
+Once created, changes are retained until elements are looped through at a later time.

 ## Conventions